 Does it hurt to get a tattoo?
 Of course.
-But how much depends on the hand and skill of your artist, the tattoo location, and your own pain threshold.
-You can absolutely expect to feel more than a pin prick when you get a tattoo, but that doesn't mean you can't handle the experience.
-A needle being inserted and reinserted into your skin over and over again is never going to be pleasant.
-Some people describe this sensation as burning, razor sharp pain, while others may describe it as feeling like you've been cut.
-Either way, the black outline of the tattoo process is usually the most painful, and that's the first step.
+But how much depends on the hand and skill of your artist, the tattoo location, and your individual tattoo pain tolerance.
+You can absolutely expect to feel more than a pinprick when you get a tattoo, but that doesn't mean you won't be able to handle the experience.
+So, how much does it hurt to get a tattoo?
+Here's what you need to know.

 Admittedly, some people are just better at dealing with pain.
-If you're tough, you'll likely sail through the tattoo process with an expected jump and cringe, but without any intense pain.
+Imagine a tattoo pain tolerance chart.
+If you have a high pain tolerance, you'll likely sail through the tattoo process with an expected jump and cringe, but without any intense pain.
 If you have a low tolerance for pain, be advised that your first tattoo should be small and located in a relatively pain-free location.
 For some people, tattoo pain even becomes addictive.
 People will seek out a new tattoo as frequently as they can afford to continue the rush and experience.

 Consider bringing headphones so you can listen to music to zone out, or talk with the artist during the process.
 Discuss the steps as they occur and get involved in the actual technique, which will help you take your mind off of the pain.
 In the end, you'll have a much better tattoo if you can remain still and at ease for your artist.